Siiir/unity-AnalogClock/README.md

-# AnalogWatch
+# AnalogClock
-Analog watch on the digital engine :)
+Analog clock on the digital engine :)

 **Beautiful, simple, modular**ly constructed (using many pivots).